johnnyy-yu/Etch-a-Sketch/README.md

 Learning Outcomes From This Project:
 - Improved understanding of EventHandlers and Javascript
 - Introduction to CSS Grids
-- Learned new HTML elements, such as "<input>"
+- Learned new HTML elements, such as "input"

 ---------------------